-- a) When travelling on employer business, the employee will be reimbursed for costs on an actual and reasonable basis on presentation of receipts, or in such a manner as agreed prior between employee and employer. - b) Employees who choose to use their private motor vehicles on employer business and wish to be reimbursed must obtain prior approval from their manager.
-The current rate of reimbursement is \$0.62 per kilometre.
+a) When travelling on employer business, the employee will be reimbursed for costs on an actual and reasonable basis on presentation of receipts, or in such a manner as agreed prior between employee and employer.

+Employees who choose to use their private motor vehicles on employer business and wish to be reimbursed must obtain prior approval from their manager.
+Reimbursement for required personal use shall be at the IRD rate applicable at the time.
+The current rate of reimbursement is 0.95c/km